History of Bill Maher in Timeline

 2011: Maher supports Medicare-for-All

-February 23, 2012: $1 Million Donation to Priorities USA
+February 23, 2012: Contribution to Obama SuperPAC

-On February 23, 2012, Maher announced he was contributing $1 million to Priorities USA, the Obama SuperPAC, after his "Crazy Stupid Politics" special streamed on Yahoo!
+On February 23, 2012, Maher announced that he was contributing $1 million to Priorities USA, the Obama SuperPAC, after his "Crazy Stupid Politics" special streamed on Yahoo!
 Screen.

 In 2012, Bill Maher purchased a minority ownership interest in the New York Mets.

-2012: "9/11 liberals" Panel Discussion
+2012: "9/11 Liberals" Panel Discussion

 Loading Video...

-2014: Maher Defends Israel's Military Actions
+2014: Defense of Israel's Military Actions

 2014: Emmy Win for Vice